adrianhorning08/my_blog/content/blog/how-i-got-a-job-as-a-software-engineer-after-moving-to-san-francisco-with-no-job-1500-and-no-programming-experience/index.md

 If I had to do it over again, [this is probably what I would've done](https://www.adrianhorning.com/should-i-go-to-a-coding-bootcamp/).

+It's been a year and a half since I've been working, and I'm working at a new company in Utah, making $20k more, and my rent is only $500/month, so I'd say everything worked out pretty well 😁

 Very Special Thanks to these People for helping to make it happen -
 * Ty Olatoye - The first person to help me in SF, and continued to help me.
 Motivated me to pursue software engineering.
 Helped me get a credit card.
 Can’t thank this man enough.